c00jsw00/Blind-Docking-qvina-w-GAMD-ZIKA-NS2BNS3/README.md

 # Blind-Docking-qvina-w-GAMD-ZIKA-NS2BNS3
-Blind Docking and GAMD simulations for the non-competive inhibitors of the ZIKA-NS2BNS3 protease
+This a simple colab jupyter for Blind Docking and GAMD simulations for the non-competive inhibitors of the ZIKA-NS2BNS3 protease